 You must have an active license for the TestComplete Mobile module.

-Your tested Xamarin.Forms application and the device must be prepared for testing as it is described in the topics of the Preparing Xamarin.Forms Applications for Testing section.
+Your tested Xamarin.Forms application and the device must be prepared for testing as it is described in the topics of the Preparing Xamarin.Forms Applications for Testing (Legacy) section.

 The control’s class name must be specified in the Xamarin.Forms Controls | Slider group of your project’s Object Mapping options.
 By default, this group contains the following item: